Hanae8B/ERP-Agent/readme.md

-## Project Description: ##
+## Project Description:

-This project implements a modular ERP agent system with core modules for inventory, sales, HR, and planning, along with memory, session management, and a GUI dashboard.
+ERP Agent System has core modules for inventory, sales, HR, and planning, and memory, session management, and a GUI dashboard.
 The system can perceive data, decide actions, and execute them.
+Goals may be entered, and duplication is checked.
+A threshold can be adjusted before running the agent.

-## Limitations: ##
+## Limitations:

-Some advanced features, including multi-agent coordination, integration with external tools and LLMs, long-running operations, and full agent evaluation and deployment, are not fully implemented.
+Partially implemented.